In Montgomery’s long neglected east county, a new map stirs hope for stronger representation

 On a recent evening, this new map brought Daniel Koroma, a county government employee and local activist who spent elections driving neighbors to polling locations, before Rafael Bethancourt, who works at a Home Depot.

 Koroma, a 46-year-old originally from Sierra Leone, was making an early pitch for votes at the Lockwood Apartments in White Oak.
-He was one of five declared candidates — four Black, one Latino — for the primary contest in seven months, which in liberal Montgomery often determines the eventual winner.
-Most people didn’t answer when Koroma came knocking, but Bethancourt, 31, was willing to listen, standing with his door barely wedged open to keep his daughter from wandering out.
+He is one of five declared candidates — four Black, one Latino — for the primary contest in seven months, which in liberal Montgomery often determines the eventual winner.
+Most people did not answer when Koroma came knocking, but Bethancourt, 31, was willing to listen, standing with his door barely wedged open to keep his daughter from wandering out.

 “What do you say, can we get the neighbors together so we can talk about early voting?”
 Koroma asked.

 Bethancourt said he knew most tenants in his apartment block, who would gather when the water or the heat went out.
-He wasn’t sure about what they thought about elections.
+He was not sure about what they thought about elections.

 “I gotta be honest, [voting] is the one thing I’ve never done,” he added.
 “If somebody can show me how it’s done and where to do it, maybe I’d do it.”